awsdocs/amazon-opensearch-service-developer-guide/doc_source/quick-start.md

    domain-endpoint/_dashboards/
    ```

-1. Sign in using your primary user name and password\.
+1. Sign in using your primary username and password\.

 1. Open the left navigation panel and choose **Dev Tools**\.